stearm/gentle-intro-fp/readme.md

 _A pure function is a function that given same input returns always the same output without produce any side-effect._

 In other words, we would like to get closer to the mathematical definition of function, in which we are sure that everything works, thanks to formal models proven over the centuries.
 What is a "side-effect"?
-Think about something that mutate external systems like IO operations, access to variables outside local scope or throwing exceptions.
+Think about something that mutate external systems like IO operations, access to variables __outside local scope__ or throwing exceptions.
+It is legal to have local mutations.
 But real life is full of side-effect, how can we face against this problem?
 Well, it is not possible to avoid side-effects, but we can model it, describe it through a model (to make "things" referential transparent) and stem them to the borders of our programs.
 We will face this kind of problem in next sessions. 🤓